Ministry of Foreign Affairs (Spain): Nineteenth century

 In 1812, the Cortes of Cádiz approved the first Spanish constitution, which included up to seven Secretariats of State, the first of which was the First Secretariat of State.
 One of the new departments was the Secretariat of the Government of the Kingdom, which assumed vast responsibilities regarding the domestic government.

 After the Napoleonic Wars, the international relations changed and do so the foreign relations of Spain.
 In 1833, the Secretariat was renamed as Ministry of State, with Francisco Cea Bermúdez as minister.
 With this change, Spain was brought into line with its European peers and, with the approval of the Royal Statute of 1834, the Minister of State ceased to act as a prime minister when the figure of the President of the Council of Ministers was constitutionally conceived, although in the following years it was common for the holder of the presidency to also assume the portfolio of State.

 On 16 June 1834, the Undersecretariat of the Ministry was created and the heads of the departments were authorized by The Queen Regent to organize its own ministerial offices.
 The following year, The Count of Toreno, prime minister and minister of state, reorganized his department with two sections: two for politics (responsible for diplomatic and political correspondence with embassies and other foreign representations and that of diplomatic agents and consuls of the Crown abroad), one for Trade and Consulates (responsible for the diplomatic and political correspondence of the Crown's diplomatic agents and consuls abroad on matters of science, arts, industry, commerce, and navigation; commercial treaties, and claims and notes relating to commercial matters.
-He was also, apparently temporarily, assigned responsibility for any political negotiations that might be initiated with the new states of South America) and another for Accounting and Internal Affairs (responsible for economic and budget affairs; human and material resources; matters relating to the royal family, grandees and nobility; advisory councils; introducer of ambassadors, crosses and honours; police, passports, licences and legalisationsr; and ultimately, all those matters that do not fit into the other sections).
+He was also, apparently temporarily, assigned responsibility for any political negotiations that might be initiated with the new states of South America) and another for Accounting and Internal Affairs (responsible for economic and budget affairs; human and material resources; matters relating to the royal family, grandees and nobility; advisory councils; introducer of ambassadors, crosses and honours; police, passports, licences and legalisations; and ultimately, all those matters that do not fit into the other sections).

 From 1854 to 1858, the State Department managed the overseas affairs.
 During the First Republic, some elements related to the monarchy were eliminated, such as the position of introducer of ambassadors, defined then as a "useless wheel" of the administration, "pure apparatus and of no use", and the main orders of the State: Charles III, Isabella the Catholic and Noble Ladies of Queen Maria Luisa.

 Once the Monarchy was reestablished with Alfonso XII as king, the measures approved during the young republic were reversed and the department began to be organized through an Undersecretariat and the sections (also called directorates) of Political Affairs, Administration and Accounting, and Trade and Consulates, as well as smaller departments of Archives and Library and the Secretariat of Language Interpretation.